Calgary Airport Rail Connection Study

 Alberta Transportation and Economic Corridors has a mandate to explore cost-sharing arrangements with the private sector and/or municipalities that support economic investment in Alberta’s transportation system.
 This includes taking into consideration public transit, heavy rail, and bridge infrastructure that better connect Calgary and Edmonton airports to their downtowns, regional communities to Calgary and Edmonton, and Calgary to the province’s Rocky Mountain parks system.

-Given the provincial mandate and the public interest in the proposals, $3 million in funding was allocated to the City of Calgary to lead the Calgary Airport Rail Connection Study.
+The Government of Alberta committed $3 million in provincial funding to the City of Calgary to lead the Calgary Airport Rail Connection Study.

 Consultant selection and engagement